RancyChepchirchir/RancyChepchirchir/README.md

  🌱 I’m currently learning GANs (with Miguel) and deploying apps (with IBM crowdcast)

- 👯 I’m looking to collaborate on weekly leetcode challenges, monthly kaggle competions and Analytics Vidhya bloga/hackathons
+ 👯 I’m looking to collaborate on weekly leetcode challenges, monthly kaggle competitions and Analytics Vidhya bloga/hackathons

  🤔 I’m looking for help with everything..not everything..okay, most stuff..more effective data sources..just reach me